pibrom/E-transactionsBundle/README.md

 ## How to use
 ### Controller
 #### Create a Transaction
-To intantiate a new Transaction, you need to create an action in one of your controller and call the `snowbaha.etransactions` service.
+To initiate a new Transaction, you need to create an action in one of your controller and call the `snowbaha.etransactions` service.
 All mandatory fields are used with their default value.
 You can configure all the common fields of your transactions in the `app/config/config.yml` file.

-To see what fields are available see the PDF doc.
+To see what fields are available see the PDF official doc.

 ##### Service Method
 * `init($order_id, $amount, $email_buyer, $currency = 978)` allows you to specify the amount and the currency of the transaction.